cf73/agpur/content/collections/pages/interconnects.md

     text: |-
       Multiple pairs of solid Ag strands, scaled by the Golden Ratio (1.618), combine to provide a naturally balanced musical portrayal through all octaves... with unmatched air, top octave resolution, and exquisitely detailed stage imagery.

-       XLR Harmonie is terminated with Neutrik Pro Ag locking connectors.
       Athène and Heracles use an Ag-plated fluorocarbon dielectric premium XLR.
 Locking Neutriks are a no-cost substitution for Pro or studio use.
+      Athene RCA use minimal mass RCA plug comprising silver-plated tellurium/copper contacts.
+      Heracles and AMEN use KLEi Silver RCAs.
-      RCA Single-ended AgPur Interconnecting Cables use a minimal mass RCA plug comprising silver-plated tellurium/copper contacts.
-This design preserves an all Ag conductor path, providing total signal coherence.
+      These designs preserves an all Ag conductor path, providing total signal coherence.
 Alternatively, locking WBT 0152Ag are available for Pro or studio use.
     type: core_tech
     enabled: true
 gallery:
   -
     id: loq4le8n
     image: neutrik-harmonie-1.jpg
-    caption: Harmonie
+    caption: 'Harmonie...retired.
+Inquire for remaining inventory at reduced prices!'
     type: product
     enabled: true
   -